Fwedpat/Plush-Website/README.md

-# Plush-Website
-Using python Flask, MySQL and Web Dev to create an online store.
+#Using python Flask, MySQL and Web Dev to create an online store.